FAIRmat-NFDI/nomad-parser-orca/README.md

 An ORCA parser while extending the schema for coupled cluster

+## Usage

+Please use the coupled cluster branch in the nomad-simulations (along with the development version of nomad-lab)

+## Current limitations:

+Only the standard basis sets are supported.
+User defined basis sets are in progress.

 This `nomad` plugin was generated with `Cookiecutter` along with `@nomad`'s [`cookiecutter-nomad-plugin`](https://github.com/FAIRmat-NFDI/cookiecutter-nomad-plugin) template.